allefeld/atom-pandoc-pdf/README.md

 # Pandoc/PDF

-Pandoc/PDF is a package for the [Atom editor](https://atom.io/) that makes it easy to use the *universal document converter* [Pandoc](https://pandoc.org/) directly from an editor pane to create a PDF, and to view that PDF in another Atom pane.
+Pandoc/PDF is a package for the [Atom editor](https://atom.io/) that makes it easy to use [Pandoc](https://pandoc.org/) directly from an editor pane to create a PDF, and to view that PDF in another Atom pane.

+It is __not a preview__ package, because what you see is the final, high-quality PDF output.

 ![](pandoc-pdf.apng)

 Activated by keyboard shortcut (default `Alt-P`) or menu item, Pandoc/PDF inserts a toolbar into the active editor, processes the document with Pandoc, and shows the resulting PDF.
-By default, the document is reprocessed every time it is saved, but that can be deactivated and reprocessing triggered with the shortcut or a toolbar button.
+By default, the document is reprocessed every time it is saved, but that can be deactivated and reprocessing triggered instead with the keyboard shortcut or a toolbar button.

-Pandoc/PDF supports all text-based input formats that can be autodetected by Pandoc, including Pandoc's Markdown, reStructuredText, Textile, MediaWiki & DokuWiki markup, and DocBook.
+Pandoc/PDF supports all text-based input formats that can be autodetected by Pandoc (see below), including Pandoc's Markdown, reStructuredText, Textile, MediaWiki & DokuWiki markup, and DocBook.
 It supports PDF generation via Pandoc's `latex`, `beamer`, `context`, `html`, and `ms` output formats.

 ## Installation and prerequisites

 Install from Atom's Settings/Install dialog (search for `pandoc-pdf`) or via `apm install pandoc-pdf`.

 Pandoc needs to be installed and on the path.
-For full functionality, version 2.9.1 or later is recommended.
+For full functionality, version 2.9.1 or later is necessary.

 At least one PDF engine needs to be installed:

--   Latexmk and pdfLaTeX, XeLaTeX, or LuaLaTeX (e.g. from [TeX Live](https://www.tug.org/texlive/) or [MiKTeX](https://miktex.org/about))
+-   Latexmk with pdfLaTeX, XeLaTeX, or LuaLaTeX (e.g. from [TeX Live](https://www.tug.org/texlive/) or [MiKTeX](https://miktex.org/about))
--   ConTeXt and pdfTeX, XeTeX, or LuaTeX (e.g. from [TeX Live](https://www.tug.org/texlive/))
+-   ConTeXt with pdfTeX, XeTeX, or LuaTeX (e.g. from [TeX Live](https://www.tug.org/texlive/))
 -   [wkhtmltopdf](https://wkhtmltopdf.org/), [WeasyPrint](https://weasyprint.org/), or [Prince](https://www.princexml.com/)
 -   pdfroff (from [GNU troff](https://www.gnu.org/software/groff/))

-If you choose Latexmk, see the [Pandoc documentation](https://pandoc.org/MANUAL.html#creating-a-pdf) for a list of the LaTeX packages used by the default template.
+If you choose Latexmk, see the Pandoc documentation for a [list of the LaTeX packages](https://pandoc.org/MANUAL.html#creating-a-pdf) needed by the default template.

-To view the generated PDF within Atom, the [PDF View package](https://atom.io/packages/pdf-view) has to be installed.
+To view the generated PDF within Atom, the [pdf-view package](https://atom.io/packages/pdf-view) needs to be installed.

+If the input format is Pandoc's Markdown, using the [language-markdown package](https://atom.io/packages/language-markdown) with a supported syntax theme is recommended for editing, but this does not affect the functionality of Pandoc/PDF.

 ## Toolbar buttons